l-atelier-des-chercheurs/dodoc/public/README.md

-# les-cahiers-du-studio
+# dodoc2

-> A time-based documentation tool to collaboratively keep notes and capture media from live experiences.
+> do•doc is a documentation tool for creativity.

 ## Build Setup